Trading Corporation of Bangladesh

 The Trading Corporation Of Bangladesh (TCB) (ট্রেডিং কর্পোরেশন অব বাংলাদেশ (টিসিবি)) is a wing of the Commerce Ministry of Bangladesh to deal with different trades and businesses.
-Currently the chairman of TCB is Brigadier General Md Mostofa Iquebal, afwc, psc.
+Currently the chairman of TCB is Brigadier General Mohammad Foyshol Azad, psc.

 Mission

 The main mission of TCB is to maintain a buffer stock of some selected essential commodities add sell them to stabilize the market price.

 History

-The Trading Corporation of Bangladesh (TCB) was established on 1 January 1972, by Sheikh Mujibur Rahman to ensure adequate supply of essential commodities and industrial raw materials in the volatile economic condition during the post-independence period.
+The Trading Corporation of Bangladesh (TCB) was established on 1 January 1972, to ensure adequate supply of essential commodities and industrial raw materials in the volatile economic condition during the post-independence period.
 TCB was established in 1972 to tackle the shortage of food and resources in Bangladesh following the Bangladesh Liberation war in 1971.
 Following the establishment, TCB started its operation through the import and export of essential commodities and many other products.
 At present, the Readymade Garment sector earns a huge amount of foreign exchange through exports where TCB is the pioneer.
 TCB was the first organization to export readymade garments from Bangladesh.
 Later, TCB's activities were curtailed due to the introduction of the free-market economy.
 However, the present government has strengthened TCB by taking various effective measures which include increasing its manpower and warehousing capacity.
 Besides, TCB has continued its activities of keeping the supply and price of essential commodities stable within the country in line with the government's policy.